tod-hilton/minimal-mistakes/_posts/words/2020-05-03-allyship-journey.md

         they actively tried to deny her the opportunity to succeed.
 That decision was made by a group of men, because, historically speaking, men are the ones in the positions of power.</p>
-      <p>This is why men need to be involved.
-These are human issues, not just women’s issues
+      <p>This is why men need to be involved in creating equity for people in historically
-        or LGBTQ+ issues or racial issues.
+        excluded groups.
+These are human issues, not just women’s issues or LGBTQ+ issues or racial issues.
 Men are often the ones in power, controlling the decision-making processes.</p>
-      <p?Men must be involved in creating equity for people in
-        historically excluded groups.</p>
       <p>Image source: https://kathrineswitzer.com/</p>
     </td>
   </tr>